govhackaustralia/govhack-tools/index.md

+#GovHack Toolkit
 Welcome to the GovHack toolkit.
 This page provides all the information you need to prepare hackfest entries.
-These tools can be used to make entries like: mobile apps, web apps, data visualisations/infographics
+These tools can be used to make entries like: mobile apps, web apps, data visualisations/infographics.
+This toolkit is open source, licenced cc-by and improvements are encouraged ...

 # How to register and submit your entry
-## registering your team
+## Registering your team
-TODO how to use website "Hacker Space" to register and find teams etc.
+Coming Soon: how to use the website "Hacker Space" to register and find teams.

-## preparing your submission
+## Preparing your submission

 You should record a 3 minute speech and mix images/text to accompany. http://www.screenr.com/ and other screencasting tools allow you to demo apps.